edong6768/Malet/README.md

 optimizer: adam

 # grided fields
-grid_fields: [seed, lr, weight_decay]
 grid:
     seed: [1, 2, 3]
     lr: [0.0001, 0.001, 0.01, 0.1]
     weight_decay: [0.0, 0.00005, 0.0001]
 ```

-Specifying list of config values under `grid` lets you run all possible combination (*i.e.* grid) of your configurations, with field least frequently changing in the order of `grid_field`.
+Specifying list of config values under `grid` lets you run all possible combination (*i.e.* grid) of your configurations, with field least frequently changing in the order of declaration in `grid`.

 #### Running experiments